“Holdfast gave me my life back! With a 90 day program and the will to stop I am 7 months sober yesterday.”- Edward H.

 Forget fitness classes at school or any preconceptions you may have about exercise.
 Moving your body and getting your heart beating provide the body with a natural high.
 Each person can find a style of training that suits them and makes them feel good — rehab helps you get in touch with how good it feels to work out.

 Rehab is not a final cure for addiction, although it gives you all the tools and skills necessary to overcome it for good.
 Recovery is an ongoing process that requires maintenance.
 Aftercare helps you to step down from the structure of rehab back into ordinary life.
 You’ll also develop strategies for the future and focus on progressing through education or your career.
-The majority of people who succeed in long-term sobriety continue attending some form of aftercare for at least two years.
+The majority of people who succeed in long-term sobriety continue attending some form of aftercare for at least 2 years.